COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 How do I get started in sea kayaking?

 There's some good general advice here and here.
-Also check the Almanac where you'll find lots of useful information and links.
+Also check the Almanac where you'll find lots of useful information and links to BCU, WCA and SCA websites.

 I'm looking for advice or information about sea kayaking.